 We serve the meal family style and the children and youth serve and clean up with us.
 It is a wonderful time of fellowship and training in good habits for some of the little ones.
 We prepare enough food for at least 100 people for our Tuesday meals now.
 If we have a smaller crowd, that is okay, the folks that come take all leftovers home with them anyway!

 After we pray for the children, the children then break off into the children’s time, we focus on the story of the Bible through singing, flannel board lesson, worksheets, and crafts.
 We emphasize who God is, who Jesus is, and what God has done.
-The children absolutely love Tuesdays, because they have fun, get loved, and learn.
+The children absolutely love church, because they have fun, get loved, and learn.
 We love seeing the kids have fun and helping them think about God and who He is.
-One of the best parts about Tuesdays is when kids internalize the stories and understanding that the truths are true for them too.
+One of the best parts about church is when kids internalize the stories and understanding that the truths are true for them too.

 "I've seen growth in inches (at Hope Fellowship), I can't wait to see growth in miles." -Grace Settler